anconaesselmann/XmlJson/README.md

     ])
 )
 ```

+Let's go over what we just did.
+First of all, we passed in the contents of our file as a string.
+We could have also passed in a `Data` instance into the `XmlJson(xmlData:,mappings:,transformations:)` initializer.

+Let's have a closer look at the `mappings` `Set`:

 With `xmlDict.dictionary` you now have a representation of the GPX file in the format dictionary form: `[String: Any]`.
 If that is what you came here to do, awesome.
 For our example the resulting dictinary would look like this if converted to JSON (which `xmlDict.jsonString` will do for you)